fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/book_intro.md

 All the concepts used have an intuitive graphical representation.

-In red and green... <span class=footnote>I apologize to colorblind people for the choice of colors; however, note that the diagrams are not ambiguous because of the node "leq" that joins them.</span>
+In red and green... <footnote>I apologize to colorblind people for the choice of colors; however, note that the diagrams are not ambiguous because of the node "leq" that joins them.</footnote>

 <!-- <figure>
     <img width src='logo.png'/>